lilyyanglt/data_structures/notes/non_linear/tree/binaryTree.md

 - Difference between the height of left and right subtree for every node is not more than 1
 - difference = $|height of left subtree - height of right subtree|$
 - If there are N total nodes, the depth is roughly log(n) - n is the total number of nodes
+- A tree is balanced enough to ensure O(log n) times for insert and find operations, but not necessarily as balanced as it could be which is a perfect balanced tree where the difference in height is = 0
+- Common types of balanced trees are Red Black Trees and AVL trees.

 ## Implementation
 - dynamically create nodes with data, left pointer, right pointer